timescale/docs/mst/metrics-datadog.md

 # Metrics and Datadog
 Datadog is a popular cloud-based monitoring service.
 You can send metrics to Datadog using a metrics collection agent for graphing, service dashboards, alerting, and logging.
-Timescale Cloud can send data directly to Datadog for monitoring.
-Datadog integrations are provided free of charge on Timescale Cloud.
+Managed Service for TimescaleDB can send data directly to Datadog for monitoring.
+Datadog integrations are provided free of charge on Managed Service for TimescaleDB.

-You need to create a Datadog API key, and use the key to enable metrics for your Timescale Cloud service.
+You need to create a Datadog API key, and use the key to enable metrics for your Managed Service for TimescaleDB service.

 <highlight type="note">
-We do not currently support Datadog logging on Timescale Cloud.
+We do not currently support Datadog logging on Managed Service for TimescaleDB.
 </highlight>

 ## Create and upload a Datadog API key
-You can create an API key in your Datadog account, and upload it to your Timescale Cloud account.
+You can create an API key in your Datadog account, and upload it to your Managed Service for TimescaleDB account.

 <highlight type="important">
-Before you begin, you need to have signed up for both Datadog and Timescale Cloud, and be able to log in to your Datadog and Timescale Cloud dashboards.
-You also need a running Timescale Cloud service.
+Before you begin, you need to have signed up for both Datadog and Managed Service for TimescaleDB, and be able to log in to your Datadog and Managed Service for TimescaleDB dashboards.
+You also need a running Managed Service for TimescaleDB service.
 </highlight>